GangYang2012/heiswayi.github.io/_posts/2015-09-02-developing-wpf-application-using-mvvm-design-pattern.md

     └── ClassDiagram1.cd
 ```

->**NOTE:** I used Visual Studio 2013 to develop the "Password Hashing Tool" project but the solution and project files are named as `SimpleOneWayHashing`.
+>**Note:** I used Visual Studio 2013 to develop the "Password Hashing Tool" project but the solution and project files are named as `SimpleOneWayHashing`.

 As can be seen in the Tree View above, there are primary folders called **Models**, **ViewModels**, and **Views**.
 This is how we basically separate between the GUI and the logics.
-There are a lot of online resources for MVVM, each with their own way of implementing the design pattern.
+There are a lot of online resources for MVVM, each with their own way of implementing it.
 As the development grows, we will have more folders.
-This is to ensure our project looks organized and clean.
+This is to ensure our project is organized properly and clean.

 I created another folder called **Commands**.
 Inside this folder, there are some helper classes related to the use of `ICommand`.
 Let's skip this one first.